schemadocio/schemadoc/README.md

 - **OpenAPI**: `info`, `tags`, `webhooks`, `links`, `servers`, `security`, parts from OpenAPI 3.1, ...
 - **Breaking Changes** are not displayed and are only used internally in alerts with `kind=breaking`
 - **Persistence** only for OS file system supported for now
-- **Modifications** for now do not require any authorization, and could be called by anyone who has access to modifying endpoints.

 ## Getting Started